delfimov/GDImage/README.md

 // with empty areas filled with color specified in setFillColor() method
 $image->resize(1280, 720);

+/* Add text to image
-/* The first parameter is text to add, the second parameter is optional, by default equals to:
+The first parameter is text to add, the second parameter is optional, by default equals to:
 [
     'size' => 20,